Speak as a FINANCIAL EXPERT within 10 MINUTES

 Category:

 Every day we hear financial concepts on the street, in the news, newspapers, and conversations.
 But they are not always perfectly understood since financial education in almost all countries has been and continues to be very low.
 Therefore, we want to present to you in a very brief and simple way the meaning of some of the basic financial concepts so that you can speak, read and ultimately understand simple economic concepts.
-Speack as a Financial Expert withing 10 minutes.
+Speak as a Financial Expert within 10 minutes.

 INTEREST: SIMPLE vs. COMPOUND